LAST UPDATED ON April 19th, 2020

-No matter how you love to drink your whiskey – neat, on the rocks, or splashed with drops of water – there is nothing wrong with trying something new, outside of your comfort zone.
-One of the more recent trends in alcoholic drinks, especially the whiskey aficionados, are whiskey stones or whiskey rocks.
+No matter how you love to drink your whiskey – neat, on the rocks, or splashed with drops of water – there is nothing wrong with trying something new and outside of your comfort zone.
+One of the more recent trends in alcoholic drinks, especially for the whiskey aficionados, are whiskey stones or whiskey rocks.

 This craze emerged in 2007 and has become relatively widespread in social drinking circles and connoisseurs in the past decade.
 The allure of this new stylish way of chilling your drink has continued to permeate the market.
 Whiskey stones pave the way to provide more innovative ways to enjoy your favorite drink.
-They also make wonderful gifts for whiskey lovers.
+They are a wonderful addition to anyone’s bartender tools and will also make great gifts for whiskey lovers.

 What Are Whiskey Stones?